AkinyiFO/AkinyiFO/README.md

 ### This update is long overdue.
 Hello!
 Nice seeing you here! 👋
 I am Fridah Akinyi Odhiambo.
+Professionally, my path is as followed:
+1. Electrical and Communications Engineering graduate
+2. Android Developer
+3. Android Developement & Java Trainer
+4. AWS Authorised Instructor
-Professionally, I moved from being an Electrical and Communications Engineering graduate to an Android Developer/Trainer and finally to AWS Champion - Authorised Instructor and Google Cloud Authorized Trainer.
-I am just laying it all out here to assure you beyond reasonable doubt that there is a high probability that the next time you are back here, I could be something else that is even more amazing than the last.
+5. AWS Champion - Authorised Instructor
+6. Google Cloud Authorized Trainer
+I am just laying it all out here to assure you beyond reasonable doubt that there is a high probability that the next time you are back here, The list could be longer and more amazing than the last.
+This is just professionally by the way.
+There are several unlisted hobbies in between, plus, I do hover around the professions back and forth.

 ✨ :balloon: ✨
 - 🔭 I’m currently working on polishing my skills in: